Reviewing Aphria (APHA) & Its Competitors

-Aphria (NASDAQ: APHA) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it compare to its peers?
-We will compare Aphria to related businesses based on the strength of its profitability, valuation, risk, institutional ownership, earnings, analyst recommendations and dividends.
+Aphria (NYSE: APHA) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its competitors?
+We will compare Aphria to related businesses based on the strength of its institutional ownership, dividends, valuation, earnings, profitability, analyst recommendations and risk.

 Risk and Volatility

-Aphria has a beta of 2.13, meaning that its share price is 113% more volatile than the S&P 500.
-Comparatively, Aphria’s peers have a beta of 2.57, meaning that their average share price is 157% more volatile than the S&P 500.
+Aphria has a beta of 2.19, suggesting that its share price is 119% more volatile than the S&P 500.
+Comparatively, Aphria’s competitors have a beta of 2.57, suggesting that their average share price is 157% more volatile than the S&P 500.

-This table compares Aphria and its peers revenue, earnings per share and valuation.
+This table compares Aphria and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue